gavin-research/yui-docs/README.md

 - `npx truffle test test/1-send.test.js --network=ibc0 --compile-none --migrate-none`
 - `npx truffle test test/2-ibc1.test.js --network=ibc0 --compile-none --migrate-none`

-These tests send a "Kadabra" from Blockchain A, so it evolves thanks to trading evolution the moment it arrives to Blockchain B through the IBC.
-It is immediately returned to Blockchain A automatically through the same IBC, so the owner can see they have an "Alakazam" now on Blockchain A.
+These tests allow first to give access to Bob to Alice salted hash.
+Then Bob sends a token from Blockchain A and it arrives to Blockchain B through the IBC.
+The salted hash is immediately returned to Blockchain A automatically through the same IBC, so the owner can see they have the salted hash now on Blockchain A.

 # YUI